tvlad1234/linux-ch32v003/README.md

 The PSRAM and SD card are connected to the hardware SPI interface of the CH32V003.
 The chip select pins can be set in the [thing_config.h](thing_config.h) file.
 The console can be accessed over the UART pins.
 The SD card containing the [Linux image file](Image) must be formatted as FAT32 or FAT16, and the file must be placed in the root.

+A suggested schematic and corresponding single-layer PCB design can be found in the [hardware](hardware) folder (it's a KiCad 7 project).

 Boot time is around 5 minutes.
 The Linux image includes the coremark benchmark in the `/root/` folder.

 ## Building the Linux image